Virtual Movements

 Wooden Tripod

-I serviced the tripod today.
-I repaired a loose hinge, polished the head plate, and applied mineral oil to its wood.
+I serviced the wooden tripod today.
+I repaired a loose hinge, polished the head plate, and applied mineral oil.

 Experiment